Last Updated on

 The result was a warm rather than really hot soup (though in fairness it might have got hotter if I’d kept blitzing), with a remarkably fresh taste.
 I’ve made enough to try the mixture chilled tomorrow and I’m sure it’s a very healthy way to cook as well as producing something that explodes with flavour.
 My original plan was to make something for a 5:2 fast day but I didn’t have the half fat creme fraiche I meant to use and instead poured in a whole carton of oatly single cream.
 The result was delicious but since the carton of cream had about 350 calories, I abandoned all hope of fasting and enjoyed the soup instead.
 Well worth abandoning my fast day – and VERY quick!

 I have actually being doing a bit of ‘cooking’ recently.
 Melba toast is something I remember from my childhood but haven’t made for years.
 Inspired by the Great British Bake Off, I was looking for something very very simple that could replace home-made cheese biscuits.
-Just in case you DON’T know how to make this ultra simple but sophisticated solution when you don’t have biscuits to hand, the recipe is below.
+Just in case you DON’T know how to make this ultra simple but sophisticated solution when you don’t have biscuits to hand, here’s the recipe for homemade melba toasts.

 Having given up on the fast I enjoyed a little extra lunch!